 If a person that has just completed addiction rehab feels like life is empty, the most important thing she can do is to ask for help.
 Just as there is no shame in admitting that to addiction, there is also nothing wrong with telling someone about how life feels without drugs.
 Whether people talk to friends, family members, counselors or support group peers, they should talk to people they trust about their feelings, because it may provide the additional help to prevent relapse.

 Find Treatment for Co-occurring Disorders

 The process of addiction recovery can be overwhelming, because it often involves treatment not only for drug abuse, but also for any related physical, psychological or social problems.
 It is a difficult, but necessary process that, when handled with patience and care, can help people regain fulfillment and meaning in their lives.
-If you are struggling with an addiction or any stage of the recovery process, please give our toll-free helpline a call.
-Our admissions coordinators are available 24 hours a day to discuss the recovery process with you.
-Call us today for instant, professional support.
+If you are struggling with an addiction or any stage of the recovery process, please give us a call at 615-490-9376.
+Our admissions coordinators are available to discuss the recovery process with you.